dglass710/resume-generator/Executable/ReadMe.md

    - *Warning:* This will remove all customizations you’ve made.

 5. **Advanced JSON Editor**
-   - (Advanced) Directly edit the raw JSON data that defines your resume.
+   - **Advanced Feature:** This option allows you to directly edit the raw JSON data that defines your resume.
-   - **Note:** This option is intended for power users only.
-A confirmation prompt will appear before launching the editor to discourage casual use.
+   - A confirmation prompt appears before launching this editor to ensure that only experienced users proceed.

 ### **Saving and Refreshing**